SuperMuel/Syncademic/README.md

 - Because of this, a hosted website would be sufficient for our requirements.
 - However, we are also focusing on Android platforms.
 This is because developing on Android is simpler than web development, as Flutter's hot reload feature is available on Android but not on the web.

-**Communication with the Backend**

-- The app primarily interacts with Firebase Firestore for data operations.
-- For actions like manually triggering synchronization, Cloud Function calls are used.

 **Translation**

 - The app is currently available in English.
 A translation library should be implemented to support additional languages, and appropriate translations provided.

 ## Backend

-The backend is primarily built on Firebase Cloud Functions.
+The backend is built on Firebase Cloud Functions.

 **Authentication**